-Exercise boosts brainpower, builds muscle, burns calories, helps protect against cancer, relieves stress, and even helps prevent the common cold.
+Exercise boosts brainpower, builds muscle, burns calories, helps protect against heart disease, diabetes, cancer, and other diseases, relieves stress, and even helps prevent the common cold.
 And yet only 22 percent of American adults say that they do any meaningful exercise at all.
 Dr. Arthur Agatston’s book, The South Beach Diet Wake-Up Call, provides the Wake Up and Move 2-Week Quick-Start Plan, a day-by-day guide to getting started with interval walking and core-strengthening exercises.
 But getting a regular structured workout is only part of the exercise equation: Simply working more movement into your daily routine is also important, particularly if you have a job that requires you to sit in front of a computer screen all day.

 Here are some creative, fun, and easy ways to move more at home and at the office:

 timed superclean.
 Turn your

 cleanup routine into a workout.
 Organizing your home is a key step in adopting

 a healthy lifestyle.
 Once you’ve assessed the mess, set a timer on the oven or

 your cell phone for 10 minutes, and then see how much of your house you can

 clean up before the alarm goes off.
 Move quickly from room to room; go upstairs